 When it’s cold outside, let a hearty bowl of soup serve as the main course for lunch.
 Try an organic brand brimming over with vegetables, such as Amy’s Organic Hearty French Country Vegetable Soup.
-Serve with sliced Monterey Jack cheese (or vegan cheese) and whole wheat crackers, such as Milton’s Baked Whole Wheat Sesame Crackers, or sprinkle with croutons or sesame sticks.
+Serve with sliced Monterey Jack cheese (or vegan cheese) and whole wheat crackers, such as Milton’s Baked Whole Grain Crackers, or sprinkle with croutons or sesame sticks.

 Sandwiches can range from boring (plain white bread and bologna) to amaze-balls: